tsnapp91/asylum-rg-fe-starter/tickets/secondTicket.md

 - Fiscal Year Data: `/fiscalSummary`
 - Citizenship Data: `/citizenshipSummary`

-If you look at `src/data/text_data.json`, there are 2 JSON blobs, 1 for fiscal year data and the other for citizenship data.
-Make sure to use the correct data for each data viz.
+If you look at `src/data/text_data.json`, there are 2 JSON blobs(google the definition of JSON blob), 1 for fiscal year data and the other for citizenship data.
+Study the differences in the structure of the data in `src/data/text_data.json` and the given endpoints thoroughly.

-> The graphs on the Graphs page should render correctly after a successful API integration.
+> The graphs on the Graphs page should render correctly **AFTER** a successful API integration.

 You must:

-1. Ensure everything is working properly after the API integration.
+1. Ensure everything is working properly **AFTER** the API integration.
 Components should render correctly and show the data the same way they did before.

-2. Do not use a Node version higher than 16.16.0.
-If you are, you can use `nvm` (for Mac) or `nvm-windows` to easily toggle your node versions in directories.
+(NOTE: Components may not render correctly before the integration.)

-3. Make this project your own, but keep the integrity of the main files so that the app can render and work when you wish to present it.
+2. Make this project your own, but keep the integrity of the main files so that the app can render and work when you wish to present it.

 ## Deliverables